WELCOME DR. DOZOIS OUR TEAM OUR RESEARCH JOIN THE TEAM PHOTOS

 Fei completed her BSc in behavioural neuroscience at the University of British Columbia.
 As a master's student in the Dozois Lab, she is interested in how partner schema structures impact relationship quality and depressive symptoms.
 In particular, she hopes to add to the Dyadic Partner-Schema Model by examining observable behaviours between couples such as hostility and communication style.
 Outside the lab, Fei enjoys Pilates and birdwatching on hikes.

-Gabriela de Miranda Murphy, graduate student
+Gabriela de Miranda Murphy, graduate student (pronouns: she/her)

 Email: gmurph2@uwo.ca